vpdb/website/README.md

 ## Build Modes

-Since the the website is completely decoupled from the server, you can choose any server to run with.
+Since the the website is separated from the server, you can choose any server to run with.
 Basically, when running the website, there are two factors:

 1. Which backend to use
 2. How to compile